 The dough

-The breads are relatively small, but I like my bread this way, since we are not that many at home any more.
-My one kid moved out, and the second one is on the way and my girlfriend doesn’t live with us.
+The loaves are relatively small, but I like my bread this way since we are not that many at home anymore.
+My one kid moved out, the second one is on the way and my girlfriend doesn’t live with us.

-You can easily scale the bread up to your prefered size.
+You can easily scale the bread up to your preferred size.

 The inoculation is 20% which is perfect for a bulk fermentation of around 4.5 hours in all at 30°C/86°F. If it’s much cooler than that in your kitchen and you don’t have a proofer, scale it up to around 30%.
 If it’s really warm you may want to take it down a bit to 10% or 15%.